-- Begins at 9am on Day 1 of your student's session (check in is at 8am)
+The program begins at 9am on Day 1 of your student's session (check-in is at 8am) and ends at 5pm.

 At Family Orientation, you'll learn about university programs, procedures, and policies—as well as the many resources and services that UMass Dartmouth has to offer.

-- Morning check-in—after you drop off your student—with continental breakfast
+- Morning check-in—after you drop off your student—with coffee and snacks

 - Welcome from senior university officials